Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 > "Before the rule of the Jozvanian empire, the region of Elderwel, which hugs the southern coast of the inner sea, was controlled by 6 noble houses.
 These houses warred with each other over who was the rightful ruler of the land.
 After being annexed by the empire, the rulership of Elderwel was given to House Noveran, who continued to rule the land as High Kings and Queens after the empire fell.
 The current High Queen, Leandra Noveran, is soon to marry and dignitaries from all across the kingdom are travelling to the city of Visallia, seat of House Noveran.
 People from all walks of life are following them as well, seeking the opportunities such gatherings create.
 Your character is one of these people."
 > all of you, on your way to Visallia, arrive at the same town on the same day and were planning to stay the night at the inn. but the owner is not letting anyone inside after her daughter went missing and your characters agreed to find her

+[[Tabitha "Tabs" Denholm]] and [[Aldon Khoren]] previously met in [[Rivell]] on the way: Aldon stayed at the inn Tabitha's family runs, where she overheard him mention that he was traveling to [[Visallia]].
+They went "same hat!" at each other and decided to travel there together, with Aldon trying to take on the role of a protective older brother and Tabitha insisting she can take care of herself.

 It's the last month of summer, 25th of Bloom's End. gray and slightly overcast, slight breeze, but a warm one